 Any reference to ‘rankings’ or being ‘named’ in independently published results, such as university league tables, must be a genuine and accurate reflection of that analysis.
 A comparative claim should only refer to rankings or results in categories that are explicitly stated and defined in the data source on which it is based.

-An ad for the University of Strathclyde included a headline which stated “We’re ranked No.1 in the UK”, with text below this stating “The Department of Physics at the University of Strathclyde, in the centre of Glasgow, has been rated number one in the UK for research in the REF 2014.”
+An ad for the University of Strathclyde included the headline: “We’re ranked No.1 in the UK”, with text below this stating “The Department of Physics at the University of Strathclyde, in the centre of Glasgow, has been rated number one in the UK for research in the REF 2014.”
 Whilst the advertiser had evidence that 40% and 56% of their research was rated world class or excellent respectively, the REF 2014 results did not formally rank the universities.
 The University of Strathclyde only provided evidence of being ranked as “No.1” for physics research by the Times Higher Education's analysis of the REF 2014 results, rather than directly by the REF 2014 assessment.
 As such, the ASA ruled that the ad was misleading (University of Strathclyde, 15 Nov 2017).
 See also Falmouth University, 15 Nov 2017.

 Claims that rely on a reworking or manipulation of published data, such as by incorporating a further layer of analysis to the results, are likely to mislead without clear explanation of how the claim was deduced.